 We don’t really learn much about Sengoku besides his character traits in this episode, but it is a pretty interesting story.
 Sengoku typically uses a gun as his weapon of choice (a gun that can only fire if the fingerprints of the person holding it match the registration for the gun, which is really an awesome idea…Little bit flawed but awesome), but all of the characters are given a retractable jitte as a weapon as well.
 His seems to be able to shoot out the blade part at his enemies.

 Next up, we have Gogul, our resident techie/hacker.
 He’s blind, but he wears a special visor that allows him to see.
 No idea how he went blind, but he is.
 His episode involves him helping out an old criminal friend named Sira or Sara, I couldn’t tell.
-He’s on the run from the military as Sara is trapping him into testing out a new cyborg weapon.
+He’s on the run from the military since Sara was trapping him into testing out a new cyborg weapon.
 We learn a bit more about Gogul in this episode, but not much.
-However, we do learn that they’re not the only criminals working for their freedom with the Cyber Police as we actually see someone trying to remove their collar through acquired inside intelligence on the technology, but ultimately end up failing.
+However, we do learn that the trio are not the only criminals working for their freedom with the Cyber Police.
+We focus on someone trying to remove their collar through acquired inside intelligence on the technology, but they ultimately end up failing and perishing as a result.

 Gogul doesn’t seem to have a main weapon.
 He uses his jitte and gun but doesn’t seem to have a specialty of choice since he’s mostly on the side doing techno-work.